pnicorelli/keepup/README.md

 ### The solution

-A CSV table with incremental changes.
+A script launched in a cronjob who read a CSV table incremental changes.
 Each row is a remote script to be executed on the machine.

-This program is intended to run inside a cron job.
-The `install.sh` script install all the files needed, add a user `keepup` to the system and give to him the evil `sudo` capabilities.
+The status is saved in a sqlite3 db.

 ### How It work